mowlwurf/simpleq/doc/worker.md

 }
 ```

-If workers are processing in chain, result of endJob will be updated to job data field, when task and status are updated too, for next worker in chain.
+If workers are processing in chain, result of last executed function (prepare|execute|endJob) will be updated to job data field, when task and status are updated too, for next worker in chain.